iamRBLM/results-summary-component/README.md

 I will keep developing this way of writing HTML and CSS - it also make it easy to read the code.

-Here some example from the code:
+Here are some examples from the code:

 ```html
 <div class="card-summary-content flex bg-red</>